trgr234/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 ### Learning Journal Assessments

+A large portion of your final grade comes from the learning journal that you will keep throughout the semester.
+Every week (except Week 14), you will push (at least) two new entries to the `learning_journal` Markdown file that you will create in your personal GitHub repository as part of your first Proof of Concept assessment.
+In each entry, you will describe in detail something that you have learned and that you want to remember, whether because it was really interesting, because you want to make sure it winds up in the CMS Guidebook, or because you think it will help you later in the course.
+What you learned can come from a class lecture, an exploration activity, a creation activity, an outside resource that you found, or anything else—so long as it is related to Content Management Systems.

+Your learning journal will be a wonderful resource for you if fully embraced.
+You can use it as a personal reference for after the class is over, as a "staging area" for concepts and ideas that you think should go into the CMS Guidebook, and as a chance to solidify your learning by explaining what you learn in your own words.
+There are no rules for how much or how little to write, and there are no standardized guidelines for formatting (except that you include a date for each new entry to make the separation between them clear)—please use this assignment as an opportunity to go above and beyond!

+That said, grading is (as always) a necessary bummer.
+Each week, you will submit a link to your up-to-date learning journal as a Canvas submission.
+Each entry will receive half a point simply for being completed and an additional half-point for being specific and detailed.

 ### "Proof of Concept" Assessments

 Most of the technical and conceptual skills that you pick up will be demonstrated in your self-evaluation, the CMS Guidebook, and your Learning Journal; however, there are some skills you should pick up in this class that don't fit nicely into those assessments.
 These "Proof of Concept" assessments will give you practical ways of demonstrating your understanding of these skills.